-In each state and territory, the Governor or other Chief Executive Officer designates an agency (the SAA) to apply for and administer these funds.
+In each state and territory, the Governor or other Chief Executive Officer designates an agency (the State Administering Agency, or SAA) to apply for and administer these funds.
 The SAA will be responsible for:

-- Coordinating JAG funds among state and local justice initiatives. - Preparing and submitting the state JAG application. - Administering JAG funds including establishing funding priorities, distributing funds, monitoring sub-recipients' compliance with all JAG special conditions and provisions, and providing ongoing assistance to sub-recipients. - Submitting quarterly financial status (SF-425) and performance metrics reports, annual programmatic reports, and annual subgrant information. - Ensuring that subgrantees are aware of and in compliance with all programmatic and financial rules through the usage of special conditions and subgrantee monitoring. - Passing through a pre-determined percentage of funds to local jurisdictions as well as administering the pass-through of funds from "less than \$10,000 jurisdictions" to the state police and/or jurisdictions that were not eligible for a direct award (see Pass-through section below).
-Updated Variable Pass-through percentages (VPT), which SAAs are required to use in the administration of FY 2011 JAG awards, can be found at: www.bja.gov/Funding/11JAGvpt.pdf.
+- Coordinating JAG funds among state and local justice initiatives. - Preparing and submitting the state JAG application.

+- Coordinating efforts to develop a strategic plan to guide JAG spending under this appropriation. - Administering JAG funds including establishing funding priorities, distributing funds, monitoring subrecipients' compliance with all JAG special conditions and provisions, and providing ongoing assistance to subrecipients. - Complying with all reporting requirements as described in the Reporting Requirements section below. - Ensuring that subgrantees are aware of and in compliance with all programmatic and financial rules through the usage of special conditions and subgrantee monitoring. - Passing through a pre-determined percentage of funds to local jurisdictions as well as administering the pass-through of funds from "less than \$10,000 jurisdictions" to the state police and/or jurisdictions that were not eligible for a direct award (see Pass-through section below).
+Updated Variable Pass-through percentages (VPT), which SAAs are required to use in the administration of FY 2012 JAG awards, can be found at: [to be added].